ucb-bar/fpga-zynq/README.md

 Inside Vivado, select _Open Block Design_ followed by _system.bd_ in the dropdown.
 This will open a block diagram for the Zynq PS Configuration and is necessary for correct FSBL generation.

 Next, select _Generate Bitstream_.
 Vivado will now step through the usual Synthesis/Implementation steps.
+Upon completion, if you're interested in only the bitstream, you can stop here; the file you want is in:

+`$REPO/zybo/zybo_rocketchip/zybo_rocketchip.runs/impl_1/rocketchip_wrapper.bit`

-Upon completion, select _Open Implemented Design_.
+Otherwise, let's continue on to select _Open Implemented Design_.
 This is again necessary to properly export the description of our Hardware for the Xilinx SDK to use.

 At this point, select _File -> Export -> Export Hardware_.
 This will create the following directory:

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk`

 This directory contains a variety of files that provide information about the hardware to the SDK.
-If you're interested in only the bitstream, you can stop here; the file you want is in:

-`$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk/rocketchip_wrapper_hw_platform_0/rocketchip_wrapper.bit`

-Otherwise, let's continue on to building the FSBL.
+Let's continue on to building the FSBL.

 ### 3.3) <a name="fsbl"></a> Building the FSBL